Nils-github/pico-usb-io-board/README.md

 # Pico USB I/O Board

-This project turns the Waveshare RP2040 Zero the Raspberry Pi Pico into a USB I/O Board.
+This project turns the Waveshare RP2040 Zero or the Raspberry Pi Pico into a USB I/O Board.

 It implements the USB protocol used by the dln2 Linux drivers and in addition it supports 2 CDC UARTS.